 • Legal entities.
 Law enforcement and government agencies, sometimes including Chinese authorities, can access your data as per legal requirements.

 Due to these issues, TikTok has seen its share of restrictions.
-The platform has been banned from use by government officials in several places, including the European Parliament, Canada, and various US states.
-These steps are taken seriously to safeguard privacy and sensitive information, highlighting the global tension around data security and TikTok.
+Government officials have banned The platform from use in several places, including the European Parliament, Canada, Australia, and various US states (Euronews, 2025)6.

 TikTok Scams